 Just being in it.
 Completely.

-I drove home thinking: it's still there.
+I went home thinking: it's still there.
 That version of me didn't disappear.
 It was just waiting.

 Then came Lake Como.
 An invitation that arrived almost by accident, an exhibition that grew beyond what I'd planned, canvases painted outside in the grass that somehow became the heart of the show.
 For the first time, I stopped being someone who made art sometimes; I became someone who made art.

 Recently, a chapter closed.
 What surprised me wasn't the ending – it was how familiar the next step already felt.
-Like I had been walking toward it for years without fully admitting it.
+Like I had been walking toward it for years without fully realizing it.

 Good World Living is what I'm building from that place.
 Not as a brand, not as content – as an environment.
 A way back to that feeling I first found in a small apartment in Germany, in a watercolor class I almost didn't take, in the unexpected moments that ended up changing everything.